orhun/rustypaste/README.md

 ### List endpoint

-Set `json_list_enabled` to true in [config.toml](./config.toml) to be able to retrieve a JSON formatted list of files in your uploads directory.
+Set `expose_list` to true in [config.toml](./config.toml) to be able to retrieve a JSON formatted list of files in your uploads directory.
 This will not include oneshot files, oneshot urls, or urls.

 ```sh
 curl http://<server address>/list